Portbahn Islay

 Self-styled Progressive Hebridean Distillers, Bruichladdich are one of the most creative whisky distillers in Scotland, driving the importance of terroir and provenance throughout all their single malts.
 They release very limited editions of single farm, single vintage and single barley varieties each year in their Islay Barley and Bere Barley ranges.
 They're also quite special in that their malts range from the unpeated Laddie Classic, through the more traditionally Islay heavily-peated Port Charlotte, to the world's peatiest whisky, the highly exclusive Octomore range.

 For gin lovers, the distillery is also home to the world-class, award-winning Botanist Gin.
-There's genuinely something for everybody at Bruichladdich, which is why it makes such a good first visit.
+There's something for everybody at Bruichladdich, which is why it makes such a good first visit.

-The distillery tours and whisky tastings, particularly the warehouse experience, are truly excellent — personal and a fascinating insight into the pedigree of whisky in quite a different way.
+The distillery tours and whisky tastings, particularly the warehouse experience, are excellent — personal and a fascinating insight into the pedigree of whisky in quite a different way.

 As a bonus, you can walk home afterward without worrying about driving.
-We recommend this to every guest, and the feedback is always very positive.
+We recommend this to every guest, and the feedback is usually very positive.
 It really is the one place we'd urge you to go if you're only visiting one distillery.

 From there, plan your distillery days based on your whisky preferences.
 Heavily peated?
 Focus on the short stretch of southern coast that contains Ardbeg, Lagavulin, and Laphroaig (the south coast "killers").
 A bit softer with more balance?
 Bowmore.
 Small and traditional?
 Head for Kilchoman and have lunch at the café.
 For something gentler, Bunnahabhain produces beautiful unpeated malts.
 And if you want to see whisky production at scale and with technology, head for Caol Ila or Ardnahoe.